Cotton & Woven Cotton Rugs

 Cotton is a lot more lightweight than wool, making maintenance and portability of cotton rugs easier than wool rugs.
 It’s good practice to periodically shake out your rug outside in addition to regular vacuuming and this becomes difficult with a heavier rug.
 If you’re moving house frequently or changing up your home decor a wool rug can also be more cumbersome to move than a lightweight cotton rug.

 Cotton rugs are also a lot easier to clean and maintain than wool rugs due to their lightweight construction and are often machine washable.
-However, the natural lanolin which occurs in wool fibres helps to prevent stains and dirt from penetrating the fibres of the wool rug and with regular vacuuming, a wool rug can stay like new for many years.
+However, the natural lanolin which occurs in wool fibres helps to prevent stains and debris from penetrating the fibres of the wool rug and with regular vacuuming, a wool rug can stay like new for many years.
 Wool rugs are very difficult to clean in the case of heavy staining, say from red wine spills, and can require expensive professional cleaning.

 Softness and feel